-In this case, the Plan Proponent believes that Class 3 is impaired and that holders of claims in this class is therefore entitled to vote to accept or reject the Plan.
-The Plan Proponent believes that Classes 1, 2 and 4 are unimpaired and that holders of claims in each of these classes, therefore, do not have the right to vote to accept or reject the Plan.
+In this case, the Plan Proponent believes that Class 2, 3 and 4 are impaired and that holders of claims in this class is therefore entitled to vote to accept or reject the Plan.
+The Plan Proponent believes that Class 1 is unimpaired and that holders of claims in each of these classes, therefore, do not have the right to vote to accept or reject the Plan.